1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 A Simple Guide

-This guide will explain how your gut affects your thyroid, and what you can do to support both.
+This guide will help you to understand how your gut impacts your thyroid and what you can do to support the two.

-The gut and thyroid talk to each other through what's called the gut-thyroid axis.
-Here’s how they work together:
+This interaction between the gut and the thyroid occurs in the so-called gut-thyroid axis.
+Here's how they work together:

-• Iodine – Needed to make thyroid hormones.
+• Iodine - This is necessary to form thyroid hormones.

 • Selenium - Helps convert T4 to T3.